 The list in Appendix G was established before the common method for the assessment of friction elements for wheel tread brakes was available.
 This assessment method is currently set out in Appendix O to the UTP WAG.
 Consequently, the list referred to in Appendix G is no longer updated.
+The list contains brake blocks with valid and expired certificates.
+Once the validity of all listed brake blocks has expired, the list will be removed.
 Assessing entities should assess any new brake blocks as interoperability constituents in accordance with point 6.1.2.5 and Appendix O of the UTP WAG.

-Appendix M to UIC 541-4 entitled Composite brake blocks certified for international traffic, lists many more composite brake blocks than Appendix G. The assessing entity still has to formally ascertain that the brake blocks listed in UIC 541-4 comply with the provisions of the UTP.
+Appendix M to UIC 541-4 entitled "Composite brake blocks certified for international traffic" lists many more composite brake blocks than Appendix G. The assessing entity still has to ascertain formally that the brake blocks listed in UIC 541-4 comply with the provisions of the UTP.

-Brake blocks fitted on wagons complying with the provisions of Appendix C (wagons eligible for GE or CW marking) must, in addition to the requirements of point 6.1.2.5, comply with UIC leaflet 541-4:2010.
+Brake blocks fitted on freight wagons complying with the provisions of Appendix C (freight wagons eligible for GE or CW marking) must, in addition to the requirements of point 6.1.2.5, comply with UIC leaflet 541-4:2010.
 The manufacturer of the friction element for wheel tread brakes, or his authorised representative, shall in that case obtain the UIC approval.